What I'm Doing Now

 Hello there 👋

-I like to say that "I'm an entrepreneur that sometimes uses some coding to solve problems".
-The "entrepreneur" part is due to the fact that I'm Triângulos Tecnologia co-founder.
-The "uses some code" part is because I'm a frontend/serverless developer, normally based in São Carlos, SP, Brazil.
+I like to say that "I'm an entrepreneur that uses some code to solve problems."
+The "entrepreneur" part is because I'm Triângulos Tecnologia co-founder.
+The "uses some code" part is because I'm a frontend/serverless developer, typically based in São Carlos, SP, Brazil.

-I hold a degree (2011 - 2015) and a MSc (2016 - 2017) in Electrical and Computer Engineering from EESC - USP.
-My graduation and master studies were focused on electromagnetism, a subject that is very very interesting for me.
+I hold a degree (2011 - 2015) and an MSc (2016 - 2017) in Electrical and Computer Engineering from EESC - USP.
+My graduation and master's main field was electromagnetism, a subject that is very, very interesting for me.
 But, in 2017, I decided to work with web development.
-It's easier to build stuff because you need only a computer with Internet.
-Currently, I'm a serverless, focused on AWS, and React frontend developer at Triângulos Tecnologia, a tech company founded by me and two other friends from university.
+It's easier to build stuff because you need only a computer with an Internet connection.
+Currently, I'm serverless, focused on AWS, and React frontend developer at Triângulos Tecnologia, a tech company founded by two other friends from university and me.

-I'm normally based in São Carlos, SP, Brazil, but because of the pandemics, I'm living with my family in the countryside of São Paulo state.
+I was living in São Carlos, SP, Brazil, but because of the pandemics, I'm living with my family in the countryside of São Paulo state.
 I must confess that I'm enjoying this nomadic life.
-I'm really considering packing my notebook, with my phone routing the Internet, and traveling around several places for some time before coming back to São Carlos 🌎.
-This is one of home office advantages.
+I'm considering packing my notebook, with my phone routing the Internet, and traveling around several places for some time before coming back to São Carlos 🌎.
+This place flexibility is one of the home office advantages.

-Besides spending a big amount of time coding, in parallel, I'm cultivating good five habits for the next five years to see how they may improve my life.
+Besides spending some time coding, in parallel, I'm cultivating good five habits for the next five years to see how they may improve my life.
 Writing ✍️ is one of them and was a reason that motivates me to create this blog.
-Here I'm going to share topics about anything I'm studying.
+So here I'm going to share topics about everything I'm studying.

-This page was inspired by Derek Sivers' nownownow.com.
+I create this page inspired by Derek Sivers' nownownow.com.